Three Golden Rules for Soccer Influencer Marketing

 The boy from Guadalajara was sponsored by multinational brand Nike for seven years, an athlete’s dream come true.

 TV hosts used to wield the most influence over public opinion on basically any subject, including soccer.
 For millennials, however, these personalities do not have the last word.
 For digital natives born between 1980 and 1995, Internet is their main source of information.
 Brands are increasingly interested in being able to take advantage of the connection that influencers have with their audiences.

 "According to Nielsen, 92% of people trust other people’s opinions ̶ even if they do not know them ̶ over brands.
 Brands need stories to be told by people, or influencers.
 Brands need people to share their experiences with products and services," says Sebastian Jasminoy, CEO of Fluvip, an influencer and content marketing group that specializes in connecting influencers with brands.

-Although the term influencer is relatively new, its function is not: five years ago, they were known as brand ambassadors; 10 years ago they were known as celebrity endorsers.
+Although the term influencer is now all the buzz, its function is not: five years ago, they were known as brand ambassadors; 10 years ago they were known as celebrity endorsers.
 "The language has changed, but the accompanying principles that make for strong and powerful connections with your customers, or potential customers, has been a dynamic in marketing for the last 40 or 50 years," says Andy Sutherden, Global Head of Sports Marketing + Sponsorships at H+K Strategies.